Choliyy/choliyy/README.md

 ###

-<p align="left">My name is Mercedes La Infierno and I'm a Future FullStack Developer/Project Manager from Atl, GA </p>
+<p align="left">My name is Mercedes La Infierno and I'm a Project Manager/Web Developer in Atl, GA </p>

 ###